 The chorus of complaints about the infusion of Western decadence and social permissiveness seems destined to achieve unprecedented decibel levels in the halls of Asian Parliaments.
-Everything from heavy metal and rap music to uninhibited displays of sexual activity in Hollywood films is under fire.
+Everything from heavy metal and rap music to uninhibited displays of sexual activity in Hollywood films are under fire.

-Some of the more xenophobic critics are even unhappy about the continued spread of American fast-food restaurants such as McDonald’s, Kentucky Fried Chicken and Shakey’s Pizza.
+Some of the more xenophobic critics are even unhappy about the continued spread of American fast-food restaurants such as McDonald’s, Kentucky Fried Chicken, and Shakey’s Pizza.

-“We are witnessing a current of ill wind of faddish trends pervading Western countries where the youth like to put on unkempt and outlandish dress and romp and dance in the streets,” observed Singapore parliamentarian, Tang Guan Seng.
+“We are witnessing a current of ill wind of faddish trends pervading Western countries where the youth like to put on an unkempt and outlandish dress and romp and dance in the streets,” observed Singapore parliamentarian, Tang Guan Seng.

 “They (Western teenagers) even take to drugs and unbridled carnal excesses,” Tang scolded.
 “In their minds, there is only individual freedom but not social or national interest.